-It is deeply disturbing when we see evil people succeed and prosper.
+It is disturbing to see wicked people succeed and prosper.
 “I envied the arrogant,” the psalmist admits, “when I saw the tranquility of the wicked.”

-Despite their deplorable lifestyle, they appear to live without worries.
-They live their lives like reckless drivers, endangering others as they weave in and out of traffic at high speed, their car decals boasting, “No Fear!”
+Despite their deplorable lifestyle, they appear to live their lives without worries.
+They behave like reckless drivers, endangering others as they weave in and out of traffic, their speeding cars boasting, “No Fear!”

 “כִּי אֵין חַרְצֻבּוֹת לְמוֹתָם, וּבָרִיא אוּלָם.”

 Death frees the soul from the body’s fetters and physical cravings.
-After death, the soul can strive to return to its pristine state; and it is painfully aware of its distance from its Source.
+After death, the soul can strive to return to its pristine state; it is painfully aware of its distance from its Source.

 When we contemplate death, we are forced to confront the mortality of our bodies and the fleeting nature of worldly pleasures.
 Those who have lost their way should “tremble and grieve.”
-They feel the pain of chartzubot.
+They feel the pain of חרצובות.

 While they may not fully recognize what they lack, having become alienated from a life of spiritual growth and holiness, they will nonetheless realize that these are life’s most important acquisitions.
-They will regret failing to work toward life’s most significant accomplishments and greatest satisfactions: perfecting the soul and strengthening its inner light.
+They will regret failing to work toward life’s most significant accomplishments and greatest satisfactions: refining the soul and strengthening its inner light.

 To protect us from this ailment of spiritual obtuseness, God provided us with a remedy: the Torah.
-The Torah and its mitzvot elevate all aspects of life, opening the path to be close to God, to be receptive to holy matters, pure thoughts and lofty feelings, to contemplate life and do good.
+The Torah and its mitzvot elevate all aspects of life, opening the path to be close to God, to be receptive to holiness, pure thoughts and lofty feelings, to contemplate life and do good.
 The Torah protects us from wallowing in the mud-pit of materialistic cravings and self-absorption.

 “God wanted to purify Israel, so He gave them Torah and commandments in abundance, as it says: ‘God seeks [Israel’s] righteousness, so He made the Torah great and glorious'” (Isaiah 42:21).
 (Makkot 23b)